Before I teach you the do’s and don’ts of choosing the best franchise to invest in, I want to share something my dad told me.

 But did I?

-With that in mind, I’m going to show you the right way and the wrong way to choose the best franchises to invest in.
+With that in mind, I’m going to show you the right way and the wrong way to choose the best franchise to invest in.
+The do’s and don’ts.

 Let me explain what I mean by “overwhelmed.”

-To begin with, I have good news for you!
-This:
+But before I do, I have good news for you.

 You only need to choose one franchise to buy.
-Now the bad news:
+But I have bad news too.

 There are over 4,000 different franchises available to invest in.